folio-org/folio-org.github.io/community/which-forum.md

 - Real-time chat and messaging.

 - Summarize topics out to other forums for better visibility.
-  Remember that Slack is a secondary channel;  significant ideas and decisions must be recorded elsewhere (Discuss, Wiki, Issues or GitHub) for broader vetting.
+  Remember that Slack is a secondary channel: significant ideas and decisions must be recorded elsewhere (Discuss, Wiki, Issues or GitHub) for broader vetting.

 - Follow up on missed topics.
 This can occur when a flurry happens about other topics.
 Also everyone is busy, and may intend to respond later.